Affiliate links on Android Authority may earn us a commission. Learn more.

 - Roku Express 4K Plus (Amazon): The only difference versus the regular Express 4K is the addition of Roku’s voice remote, which makes search easier, and includes its own power and volume buttons for your TV.

 - Roku Streaming Stick 4K Plus (Amazon): Going with the Plus gets you the Voice Remote Pro.
-That includes a headphone jack for private listening, customizable shortcut buttons, and a finder function if you lose it in the couch cushions.
+That includes a headphone jack for private listening, customizable shortcut buttons, and a finder function if you lose the remote in your couch cushions.

 - Roku Ultra LT (Amazon): The main reason to go with an Ultra is performance — you get Roku’s fastest processor, its best Wi-Fi, best HDR compatibility, and an Ethernet port if you want maximum bandwidth.
 The Ultra LT only comes with Roku’s standard voice remote, but you get the option of private listening through Bluetooth or the Roku mobile app.